xavdid/website/source/posts/2018-02-21-a-few-more-favorites.html.md

 ## That's all!

 Putting together this article every year has encouraged me to track everything I read/watch/play more dutifully, a hobby I've put an embarrassing amount of time into.
-[Airtable](https://airtable.com/invite/r/7A1YRa26) is key for this, and I'll be detailing my use of in an upcoming post.
+[Airtable](https://airtable.com/invite/r/7A1YRa26) is key for this, and I'll be detailing my use of it in an upcoming post.

 Until then, enjoy what you watch and let me know if you've got any recommendations!